vivait/LoggingBundle/README.md

 ## Usage
 To use the loggable event listener, simply fire any event that implements the `LoggableEvent` interface, such as the `GenericLogEvent` that is part of this bundle.
-The extra data should automatically be included at the end of each line in your logs but the provided formatter can also be used:
+To use the extra data, set up a [Monolog formatter](https://github.com/Seldaek/monolog/blob/master/doc/02-handlers-formatters-processors.md#formatters) with the appropriate arguments, or use the provided `vivait.logging_bundle.log_formatter` service, e.g.

 ```yaml
 # config.yml